Roman Shukhevych: Carpathian Ukraine

 In November 1938, Carpathian Ruthenia gained autonomy within the Czechoslovak state.
 Shukhevych organized financial aid for the government of the fledgling republic and sent OUN members to set up the Carpathian Sich.

 In December 1938, he illegally crossed the border from Poland into Czechoslovakia, traveling to the Ruthenian city of Khust.
 There, with the aid of local OUN members and German intelligence, he set up the general headquarters for the fight against the Czechoslovak central government.

 Moreover, in January 1939 the OUN decided to throw off the autonomous government, which seemed too pro-Czechoslovak to them.
 The coup d'état attempt occurred on the night of 13–14 March, in relation to the proclamation of Slovak independence, managed by Germany.
 With help of sympathizers among the police, the insurgents led by Shukhevych obtained the weapons of the gendarmerie, but their assaults on garrisons of the Czechoslovak army failed.
-Just in the Khust 11 OUN fighters were killed and 51 captured.
-However, after the creation of the Slovak client State on 14 March and the Nazis' seizure of Czech lands on 15 March, Carpathian Ruthenia was immediately invaded and annexed by Hungary.
+Just in Khust 11 OUN fighters were killed and 51 captured.
+However, after the creation of the Slovak Republic on 14 March and the Nazis' seizure of Czech lands on 15 March, Carpathian Ruthenia was immediately invaded and annexed by Hungary.
 Shukhevych took an active part in the short-term armed conflict with Hungarian forces and was almost killed in one of the actions.

 After the occupation of Carpathian Ruthenia by Hungary ended, Shukhevych traveled through Romania and Yugoslavia to Austria, where he consulted with OUN commanders and was given new orders and sent to Danzig to carry out subversive activities.

 World War II

-The Nazis and Soviets signed the Molotov-Ribbentrop pact in August 1939, and in September Germany and the USSR invaded Poland, starting World War II and creating new challenges and opportunities for the Ukrainian nationalist movement.
+The Nazis and Soviets signed the Molotov–Ribbentrop pact in August 1939, and in September Germany and the USSR invaded Poland, starting World War II and creating new challenges and opportunities for the Ukrainian nationalist movement.
 In autumn 1939 Shukhevych moved to Kraków with his family where he acted as the contact for the Ukrainian Nationalist Command directed by Andriy Melnyk.
 He organized the illegal transportation of documents and materials across the Soviet-German border and collected information about OUN activities in Ukraine.

 The leadership of the Ukrainian nationalists could not come to a unified agreement regarding tactics.
 As a result, on 10 February 1940, the organization in Kraków split into two factions - one led by Stepan Bandera and the other by Andriy Melnyk, known as OUN-B and OUN-M respectively.
-Shukhevych became a member the Revolutionary Command of the OUN-B headed by Bandera, taking charge of the section dealing with territories claimed by the Ukrainians, which after the Molotov-Ribbentrop pact had been seized by Germany (Pidliashshia, Kholm, Nadsiania and Lemkivshchyna).
+Shukhevych became a member the Revolutionary Command of the OUN-B headed by Bandera, taking charge of the section dealing with territories claimed by the Ukrainians, which after the Molotov–Ribbentrop pact had been seized by Germany (Pidliashshia, Kholm, Nadsiania and Lemkivshchyna).

 A powerful web was formed for the preparation of underground activities in Ukraine.
 Paramilitary training courses were set up.
 Military cadres were prepared that were to command a future Ukrainian army.
 Shukhevych prepared the Second Great Congress of the OUN which took place in April 1941.